hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/647_06_thursday_june_27.md

 ---
-title: 'RECORDED BY MISS S. E. WALDO
+title: '647 RECORDED BY MISS S. E. WALDO

   (A DISCIPLE)'

 ---

 ## RECORDED BY MISS S. E. WALDO (A DISCIPLE)